-Most machine learning models rely on data that has been prepared by humans.
-But the interaction between humans and machines doesn't stop there – the most powerful systems are set up such that they allow both sides to interact continuously through a mechanism commonly referred to as "Human in the loop" (HITL).
+Most Machine Learning models rely on data that has been prepared by humans.
+But the interaction between humans and machines doesn't stop there – the most powerful systems are set up such that they allow both sides to interact continuously through a mechanism commonly referred to as "Human in the Loop" (HITL).

 We think that the term is a bit off-putting as it implies that the machine is calling the shots over humans – the opposite is true.
 However, this is not to fight but the attempt to clarify what this concept is all about and how you can use it to your advantage.

-Bad term, good concept: Defining HITL
+The bad term, good concept: Defining HITL

 AI models don't make predictions with 100% confidence as their "understanding" of data is largely based on statistics, which lacks the concept of absolute certainty as humans use it in practice.
 To account for this inherent uncertainty, some AI systems allow humans to directly interact with it.